 As part of leaving the EU, the UK must redraft much of its legislation.
 EU law is regulatory and sets general standards.
 These standards range from consumer protection to workers’ rights.
 The UK has implemented a number of directly applicable EU regulations.
 But once the UK leaves the EU these will no longer have any effect.
 This demands plain language.

 For our analysis, we used VT Writer.
 It’s a lightweight readability tool for Doc, Web and Text analysis.
-The helpful thing is that it flags issues at paragraph level and it’s free.
-There is also a paid version which generates insightful reports.
-But we were fine with just the free version.
+The helpful thing is that it flags issues at the paragraph level.

 The European Union (Withdrawal) Bill will contain much of the information we are looking for.
 However, it is not finalized.
 Even still, as it passes through parliament, we can get a feel for the language used.
 We can see whether this is plain language or bad English.